shorane/AuE893Spring20_Shubham_Horane/AuE893_spring20_Shubham_Horane/src/assignment2_pkg/readme.md

 ## Assignment 2: Turtlesim basics

-NOTE: TO add this package to your own workspace, copy [this](https://github.com/shorane/ROS_Autonomous_TurtleBot/tree/master/AuE893_spring20_Shubham_Horane/src/assignment2_pkg) folder to the src folder of your workspace and run the below command in the package directory.
+NOTE: To add this package to your own workspace, copy [this](https://github.com/shorane/ROS_Autonomous_TurtleBot/tree/master/AuE893_spring20_Shubham_Horane/src/assignment2_pkg) folder to the src folder of your workspace and run the below command in the package directory.
 ```
 $ catkin_make
 ```